 “The reason women are critiqued for being too loud or too meek, too big or too small, too smart to be attractive or too attractive to be smart, is to belittle women out of standing up publicly.
 The goal is to critique into submission and that applies to anyone challenging power.”A.O.C.

-These conclusive statements are meant to pigeonhole those who hold godly values as preeminent into positions as outdated, chauvinistic, or simply a way to devalue their opinion so that they appear as being hateful and repressive.
+A conclusive statement like this is meant to pigeonhole those who hold godly values as outdated, chauvinistic, or it’s simply a way to devalue others opinion so that they appear as being hateful and repressive.
 The 21st century response to anything that doesn’t affirm is to label it as hate.

 A biblical mandate for relationships honors the individual while recognizing their value in the roles God has placed them in.
-Jesus modeled this standard by the way He instructed before the incarnation and the way He lived during His ministry on earth.
+Jesus modeled this standard by the way He instructs His people and the way He lived it out n the flesh.

 John 13:3-5 “Jesus, knowing that the Father had given all things into His hands, and that He had come from God and was going to God, rose from supper and laid aside His garments, took a towel and girded Himself.
 After that, He poured water into a basin and began to wash the disciples’ feet, and to wipe them with the towel with which He was girded.”

-It is by this standard of humbly submitting from a position of power to a position of servanthood that Jesus has called us to as well.
-Regardless of whether we have the right to do something or demand the respect of others, we are called to different standard for the purpose of honoring the Lord and establishing His KIngdom.
+Jesus modeled what a standard of submission looks like, He left a position of power and took upon Himself the position of a servant—He has called His people to this as well.
+Regardless of whether christians have liberty by God’s grace, many still fail to show respect for others in how they live.
+Believers are called to a different standard for the purpose of honoring the Lord and establishing His Kingdom.

-When we live by the Word of God and Jesus is lifted up as our High Priest and worshipped as our Lord and Savior, our homes will undoubtedly take the form of His countenance and all who enter will rejoice.
+When believers live by the Word of God and Jesus is lifted up as the High Priest and worshipped as Lord and Savior, their homes will undoubtedly take the form of His countenance and all who enter will rejoice.